• Transient Ischemic Attack (TIA) is a medical emergency

 Vascular risk factors management and others

-• manage other vascular risk factors
+• treat dyslipidemia and manage other vascular risk factors

 • even TIA patients can develop post-traumatic stress disorder (PTSD) with depression or anxiety (Kiphuth, 2014]